 Finally, before passing on, the following is quoted from Prolegomena to Ancient History, pp. 416, 417, by the late Lecturer on Ancient History in the University of Dublin: "There is indeed, hardly a great or fruitful idea in the Jewish or Christian systems, which has not its analogy in the (ancient) Egyptian faith.
-The development of the one God into a trinity; the incarnation of the mediating deity in a Virgin, and without a father; his conflict and his mo-

-Theosophy the Original Source of Religion and reign over an eternal kingdom with his justified saints; his distinction from, and yet identity with, the uncreate incomprehensible Father, whose form is unknown, and who dwelleth not in temples made with hands-all these theological conceptions pervade the oldest religion of Egypt."
+The development of the one God into a trinity; the incarnation of the mediating deity in a Virgin, and without a father; his conflict and his momentary defeat by the powers of darkness; his partial victory (for the enemy is not destroyed); his resurrection and reign over an eternal kingdom with his justified saints; his distinction from, and yet identity with, the uncreate incomprehensible Father, whose form is unknown, and who dwelleth not in temples made with hands-all these theological conceptions pervade the oldest religion of Egypt."